 5. Flag divergences exceeding your threshold (3%+ for value bets, negative overround for arbitrage).

-For the full cross-platform arbitrage methodology including fee-adjusted calculations, see Cross-Platform Arbitrage and Cross-Market Arbitrage.
+For the full cross-platform arbitrage methodology including fee-adjusted calculations, see the Cross-Platform Arbitrage guide and Cross-Market Arbitrage guide.

 DraftKings Predictions Angle

-Here is a purpose-built architecture for a Super Bowl-focused agent that spans the full event lifecycle.
+Here is the complete architecture for a Super Bowl-focused agent spanning the full event lifecycle.

 ComponentPurposeTools